Dehydrated Coconut vs American Elderberry

 Dehydrated Coconut

 Dehydrated coconut is a nutrient-dense food derived from the flesh of mature coconuts, offering a rich source of healthy fats, fiber, and essential minerals.
-It is commonly used in various culinary applications and is known for its unique flavor and texture.
+It is often used in baking, cooking, and as a snack.

 American Elderberry